 The idea of creating the Expert Finder Systems Forum originated at the Center for Information Management and Educational Services (CIMES), part of Florida State University.
 CIMES already had a history in this domain, having operated an expert finder system called Florida ExpertNet since 1999.
 ExpertNet is a publicly funded portal of research expertise across Florida's universities.

 In 2016, CIMES leaders Rebecca Augustyniak and Amy Finley were part of a panel on expertise systems at the Tech Transfer Society Annual Conference.
 Informal but enthusiastic discussions followed during a meet and greet sponsored by the Elsevier publishing and analytics company.
 Given the evident interest, Augustyniak and Finley decided to pursue the establishment of an ongoing conference.
-In late 2017, Elsevier offered to provide the sponsorship needed to launch the forum, with Florida ExpertNet as the organizing sponsor.
+In late 2017, with the leadership of Elsevier's Brad Fenwick, Elsevier offered to provide the sponsorship needed to launch the forum, with Florida ExpertNet as the organizing sponsor.
 After recruiting a group of interested stakeholders, planning got underway for the first event.

-The Expert Finder Systems National Forum launched in Orlando, Florida, in early 2019 to support the emerging field and the community of practitioners.
+The Expert Finder Systems National Forum launched in Orlando, Florida, in 2019 to support the emerging field and the community of practitioners.
 Sponsorship grew to include additional companies and non-profits.
-In-person and virtual conferences and webinars are held regularly, and the community continues to grow.
+Subsequent in-person and virtual conferences are held regularly, and the community continues to grow.

-EFS Forum event planning has and continue to be led by volunteers from organizations that include: Ohio State University, Clarivate, OCLC, Brazilian Institute of Information in Science and Technology, Florida International University, Texas A&M University, Northwestern University, Harvard University, FuzeHub, University of Colorado, Duke University, Pennsylvania State University, Oklahoma University, Pontifical Catholic University of Peru, Carnegie Mellon University, Elsevier, Florida State University, University of Miami, Symplectic, Virginia Tech, Syracuse University, University of Arizona, West Arete, Indiana-Purdue University, University of Florida, Idaho National Laboratory, National Center for Atmospheric Research, and Emory University.
+EFS Forum event planning is led by volunteers from organizations that include Ohio State University, Clarivate, OCLC, Brazilian Institute of Information in Science and Technology, Florida International University, Texas A&M University, Northwestern University, Harvard University, FuzeHub, University of Colorado, Duke University, Pennsylvania State University, Oklahoma University, Pontifical Catholic University of Peru, Carnegie Mellon University, Elsevier, Florida State University, University of Miami, Symplectic, Virginia Tech, Syracuse University, University of Arizona, West Arete, Indiana-Purdue University, University of Florida, Idaho National Laboratory, National Center for Atmospheric Research, and Emory University.

-An executive committee was formed following the 2023 Forum, alongside the steering committee to address transitioning EFS to a more formal organization to support the growing field of research and practice that includes academic, business, and research stakeholders, while continuing to meet the expanding needs of the conference itself.
+Following the 2023 Forum, an executive committee was formed alongside the steering committee to address transitioning EFS to a more formal organization to support the growing field of research and practice that includes academic, business, and research stakeholders, while continuing to meet the expanding needs of the conference itself.

 EFS systems take many forms, including but not limited to: